Nubeluz

-Nubeluz was a Peruvian children's show produced by Panamericana Televisión that aired from September 8, 1990 to November 7.
+Nubeluz (/es-419/) is a Peruvian children's show produced by Panamericana Televisión that aired from September 8, 1990 to November 7.
 1996.
 It aired in a total of 19 Latin American countries, (Note: Including Argentina, Bolivia, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Dominican Republic, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Peru, Puerto Rico, Uruguay, Venezuela) as well as the United States, Turkey, the Philippines, Egypt, Japan, Indonesia and China.
 It was produced by Rochi Hernández and written by Alonso Alegría, Maritza Kirchhausen, Catalina Lohmann, Clara María Cavagnaro and Fernando Gagliuffi, and was hosted by a group of female presenters called Dalinas, the best known being Mónica Santa María and Almendra Gomelsky.

 History

 The show succeeded El show de July, another children's show hosted by Yuly Maiocchi based on the Brazilian Xou da Xuxa that aired from 1989 to 1990.
 After its cancellation, a replacement was sought by the station, who contacted Peruvian playwright Alonso Alegría due to his experience in the field.
 Alegría formed a creative team that included the participation of a linguist (Clara Cavagnaro), a graphic designer (Fernando Gagliuffi) and two writers (Catalina Lohmann and Maritza Kirchhausen).

 The show first aired on September 8 of the same year, with its stage located at the Coliseo Amauta, the largest in Latin America at the time with a capacity of 5,000 people, and hosted by models Mónica Santa María and Almendra Gomelsky, who was brought on by Santa María.
 The show was watched by 8 million people.
 Its main contribution to the genre was the creation of an alternative world made of 'nube' (cloud) and 'luz' (light), with its own language, called 'glúfico', (Note: The fictional language formed a major part of the show's vocabulary.
 Expressions commonly used included: